Conway (CDP), New Hampshire

-Conway is a census-designated place (CDP) and the primary village in the town of Conway in Carroll County, New Hampshire, United States.
+Conway is a census-designated place (CDP) and the primary village in the town of Conway, New Hampshire, United States.
 The population was 3,576 at the 2020 census.
 It is the most populous community in the town of Conway, ahead of North Conway.

 Geography

 According to the United States Census Bureau, the Conway CDP has a total area of 19.2 sqkm, of which 18.3 sqkm are land and 1.0 sqkm, or 5.06%, are water.

 The village lies in the southwestern part of the town of Conway, situated at the juncture of the Saco River, the Swift River, and Pequawket Brook.
 The CDP is bordered to the west by the town of Albany, to the south by the town of Madison, and to the north by North Conway.
 New Hampshire Route 16, Route 113, and Route 153 converge at the village center.
 Route 112, the Kancamagus Highway, has its eastern terminus in the western part of the village.